DevManSam777/devleads/docs/SETUP-GUIDE.md

    - `universe_domain`

 5. **Leave this tab open**
-   - We will need to add the authorized URL once we deploy our app shortly.
+   - We will need to add the authorized URL once we deploy our app shortly

 ---